Vivian Leigh and Hattie McDaniel in ‘Gone With The Wind’

 I think Booker T. Washington was onto something in declaring that,

-For some, racism is as much an opportunity to be taken advantage of as a mentality to be altered.
-This can be a difficult thing to accept because in today’s politically correct society, speaking out against racism is considered a most virtuous endeavor.
+For some, racism is as much an opportunity to be taken advantage of as a mindset to be altered.
+This can be a difficult thing to accept because, in today’s politically correct society, speaking out against racism is considered a most virtuous endeavor.

 And who doesn’t want to see racism end?

 But, here’s the thing, I also want to see abortion end.

 There is an allure to racism that entices us in ways that feed our ego and endows us with a false sense of our own significance (Genesis 3:5).
 This is because we tend to view racism as an external problem necessitating a man-centered solution and not an innate human condition requiring spiritual transformation.

 We treat racism as if we were eating caviar in that we deal with it by breaking out the “good” plates and utensils.
 So, we have our race summits and our ecumenical roundtables and our nationally televised “conversations” about race, where the same old talking heads regurgitate the same old solutions, convinced that the remedy to racism is found in ourselves and our pithy social media hashtags and monikers.